Hanhallah - Head Staff

 Debbie has been the director of Camp Yavneh since 1991.
 She attended Yavneh as a camper and counselor for four years, and was in Kerem ’68.
 Debbie has three children, Ari (married to Jessica Gray-Yavneh alum), Jonathan (married to Sarah Seewald- Na’aleh alum) and Mera, who all attended Yavneh as campers and were on staff.
 Debbie’s husband Joel helps camp out in many ways including the Camp Yavneh band.
 He can be seen parking cars on opening days!
 The Sussman’s live in Newton and happily summer in Northwood, NH.

-Jeff Weener – Assistant Director, Director of Operations
+Jeff Weener - Associate Director, Director of Operations

 Jeff has been at Yavneh since 2001.
-Jeff oversees the operational and financial aspects of camp, and guides areas such as marketing, technology and foodservice.
-Jeff has an MBA from Babson College and has held various marketing and technology positions in the business world for the past 20 years.
-Jeff is married to Barbara and has 3 children who are all alum of Yavneh, with two on staff for summer 2015.
+Jeff oversees the operational and financial aspects of camp, and guides areas such as marketing, technology and food service.
+Jeff has an MBA from Babson College and has held various marketing and technology positions in the business world prior to joining the Yavneh family.
+Jeff is married to Barbara and has 3 children who are all alum of Yavneh, with two on staff for summer 2016.